ahebrank/paragraphs_previewer_popup/README.txt

 # Installation

 * Install as usual, see https://drupal.org/node/895232 for further information.
-* Navigate to Administer >> Module: Enable "Paragraphs Previewer"..
+* Navigate to Administer >> Module: Enable "Paragraphs Previewer".
 * Create / Edit a paragraphs field:
   * Set widget to "Embedded with Previewer"
   * Set "Default edit mode" to "Closed" or "Preview".